jeffschwartz/preamble/preamble.3.0-rc1.md

 ### **it** *it(label, [timeout,] callback([done]){...})*

-**it** is used to group one or more _expectations_ which are composed by pairing the _actual value_ under test with a suitable _matcher_. **label** is a string used to uniquely identify the _spec_ within a _suite_. **timeout** is optional and if provided it overrides Preamble's default _timeout interval_ which is the number of miliseconds Preamble waits before timing out a spec (please see testTimeOutInterval in the Configuration section below for details). **callback** is a function called by Preamble which contains one or more _expectations_ and which also provides _scope_ to make data and code accessible to _expectations_.
+**it** is used to group one or more _expectations_ which are composed by pairing the _actual value_ under test with an appropriate _matcher_. **label** is a string used to uniquely identify the _spec_ within a _suite_. **timeout** is optional and if provided it overrides Preamble's default _timeout interval_ which is the number of miliseconds Preamble waits before timing out a spec (please see testTimeOutInterval in the Configuration section below for details). **callback** is a function called by Preamble which contains one or more _expectations_ and which also provides _scope_ to make data and code accessible to _expectations_.

 ```javascript
 it('is used to group one or more expectations', function(){